-TSTC has established a Veteran Student Alliance Club thats purpose is to provide outreach and to assist with identifying and meeting the needs and goals of our Veterans.
+TSTC has established a Veteran Student Alliance Club to provide outreach and to assist with identifying and meeting the needs and goals of Veterans.
 The club mission is to provide every individual who seeks guidance the resources and knowledge to accomplish any task.
-As a group, the club will promote a feeling of energy, support, knowledge and excitement to face the challenges they will encounter.
-Visit the Office of Student Life for more information.
+As a group, the club will promote a feeling of energy, support, knowledge and excitement to face the challenges veterans will encounter.
+Visit the TSTC Veterans Center for more information.